Quick & Free CGPA to Percentage Converter

 The 10-Point Grading Scale is the most widely used grading system in India and many other countries.
 It assigns grades on a range from 0 to 10, where 10 is the Maximum grade.

-Example: If a student has a CGPA of 8.0, their percentage is: 8.0 × 9.5 = 76%
+• Example: If a student has a CGPA of 8.0, then = 8.0 × 9.5 = 76%.

 Grade Conversion